Wasserwecken/bachelorthesis/readme.md

 The extraction process is relying completely on pattern, noise and shape recognition.
 And the retrieved information about the surface composition and visual features is reused later by replicating them with suiting algorithms, order and techniques that are available in fragment shaders.

 ## Extracting surface layers
-By looking to natural surfaces they can bee seen as a composite of multiple sub-surfaces.
+By looking to natural surfaces they can been seen as a composite of multiple sub surfaces.
 By separating the surfaces into different layers of sub-surfaces, these layers are later reassembled in the same manner as image editing software does this through blending them into an final image.
 Indeed there will be no final image, as every point in the final rendered surface is arbitrary, the blending will result into a final point of information.
 A hierarchical approach looking out for layers is recommended, because first the depth of the analysis will differ by the required level of detail.
 Secondly, breaking a surface into a hierarchy of multiple layers makes them more clear and patterns are more recognizable.
 Further the hierarchical approach also ensures that replicated sub-materials can be reused in other materials.

-Unfortunately there are no specific factors which will define the layers which are a material is made of.
+Unfortunately there are no specific factors which will define the layers which a material is made of.
 But there are indicators that can help:
 - natural given separation due to manufacturing or creation *(e.g. bricks and mortar, solar panels)*
 - similarities to shapes *(pebbles, knobs, nails, tiles)*
 - similarities to noise *(rusting metal, leather)*

-In general often the natural surface itself is already composed of different materials.
+In general most natural surfaces themselves are already composed of different materials.
 This can have physical causes like leaves on the ground or screws in furniture, other times there are chemical reasons like oxidation.
 These causes are also good indicators where a surface can be separated into sub-surfaces.

 For demonstration of the separation I took a picture of the floor from a local Pub.
 The floor is quite old and therefore has a complex appearance.